Leigh Chapman: Action films

 Chapman later said she drifted to action films because there were "just my temperament.
 I couldn’t write a romantic comedy or a chick flick or a love story if my life [depended on it].
 I mean, I could write a love story, but it would have to be like a Casablanca type of love story, and some people would have to die.
 I mean, I daresay, if I analyze this – and I have – growing up the way I did, that my alter ego is male.
 Because I decided very early on that guys got to have all the fun.
 I mean, women, what did they do?
 They fall in love, they get married, they have kids.
 There are exceptional women in this world, yes there are.
-But when I was growing up, they were just totally boring...
-I like larger-than-life characters who do dangerous, heroic things.
+But when I was growing up, they were just totally boring...I like larger-than-life characters who do dangerous, heroic things.
 And that, to me, means men."

 Chapman wrote some scripts in the late 1970s — The Laconia Incident (1977), Felonious Laughter (1978), Rhintestone Heights and Motordrome Project (1980) — that were not filmed.
 She wrote scripts for Steel (1979), and Boardwalk (1979).
 She wrote the story and script for The Octagon (1980) with Chuck Norris.
 She wrote the script for King of the Mountain (1981) and did an uncredited rewrite on ...All the Marbles (1981).
 In 1982, she pitched an idea for a female remake of The Fountainhead, but it was not made.

 Chapman wrote Impulse (1990), directed by Sondra Locke and produced by Ruddy.
-She wrote Storm and Sorrow(1990) based on her own novel.
+She wrote Storm and Sorrow(1990), based on her own novel.
 In the early 1990s, she wrote a script for Jean-Claude Van Damme that was not made.
-Chapman wrote the pilot for Walker, Texas Ranger (1993) starring Norris but had an unhappy experience and left the show after only writing a few episodes.
+Chapman wrote the pilot for Walker, Texas Ranger (1993) but had an unhappy experience and left the show after only writing a few episodes.
 She did an early draft of what became An Eye for an Eye (1996.

-Chapman appeared in the 2001 USA Network television film After the Storm.
+Chapman appeared in the 2001 television film After the Storm.